hergemony/hergemony/README.md

 .   ✫ 　 .  ˚  ✦  ·
  .  +  · ·
- Be courageous
+ Be courageous!
- Have fun
+ Have fun!
- Enjoy life
+ Enjoy life!

  I use coding as an outlet for my creativity
     ✹   .